 (c) The license must provide the date of issuance and the date on which the license expires.

-(19) The sheriff of a county may issue a license to carry a concealed weapon to those individuals between the ages of eighteen (18) and twenty-one (21) years who in the judgment of the sheriff warrant the issuance of the license.
-Such issuance shall be subject to limitations which the issuing authority deems appropriate.
-Licenses issued to individuals between the ages of eighteen (18) and twenty-one (21) years shall be easily distinguishable from licenses issued pursuant to subsection (7) of this section.
+(20) The sheriff of a county shall issue a license to carry a concealed weapon to those individuals between the ages of eighteen (18) and twenty-one (21) years who, except for the age requirement contained in section 18-3302K(4), Idaho Code, would otherwise meet the requirements for issuance of a license under section 18-3302K, Idaho Code.
+Licenses issued to individuals between the ages of eighteen (18) and twenty-one (21) years under this subsection shall be easily distinguishable from licenses issued pursuant to subsection (7) of this section.
 A license issued pursuant to this subsection after July 1, 2016, shall expire on the twenty-first birthday of the licensee.
 A licensee, upon attaining the age of twenty-one (21), shall be allowed to renew the license under the procedure contained in section 18-3302K(9), Idaho Code.
 Such renewal license shall be issued as an enhanced license pursuant to the provisions of section 18-3302K, Idaho Code.

 (a) Fraud or intentional misrepresentation in the obtaining of a license;

 (b) Misuse of a license, including lending or giving a license to another person, duplicating a license or using a license with the intent to unlawfully cause harm to a person or property;

 (c) The doing of an act or existence of a condition which would have been grounds for the denial of the license by the sheriff;